-- (a) a chief executive officer ("CEO") of the Company; - (b) a chief financial officer ("CFO") of the Company; - (c) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was individually, more than \$150,000, as determined in accordance with subsection 1.3(6) of Form 51-102F6 Statement of Executive Compensation, for that financial year; and

-(d) each individual who would be a Named Executive Officer under paragraph (c) above but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the financial year.
+- (a) a chief executive officer ("CEO") of the Company; - (b) a chief financial officer ("CFO") of the Company; - (c) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was individually, more than \$150,000, as determined in accordance with subsection 1.3(6) of Form 51-102F6 Statement of Executive Compensation, for that financial year; and - (d) each individual who would be a Named Executive Officer under paragraph (c) above but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the financial year.

-For the financial year ended August 31, 2021, the Company had four Named Executive Officers: namely, its CEO and President (Donald Bubar), its CFO and Vice President, Finance (R. James Andersen), its Vice President, Sustainability (Mark Wiseman) and its Vice President, Operations (William Mercer).
+For the financial year ended August 31, 2022, the Company had four Named Executive Officers: namely, its CEO and President (Donald Bubar), its CFO and Vice President, Finance (R. James Andersen), its Vice President, External Affairs (Zeeshan Syed) and its former Vice President, Sustainability (Mark Wiseman).